Mihir-Mahesh/MicroAI-GUI-Dashboard/README.md

 # MicroAI-GUI-Dashboard
-A GUI Dashboard created using the Micro AI Github Repository
+A GUI Dashboard created to visualize the output of the Micro AI AtomML SDK (Available on their Github Page).
+To view the GUI, the program will need to run on a device also running Micro AI's AtomML SDK.

-Along with the Micro AI Github repository, this program works with external libraries.

-The libraries that need to be installed include:
+This program requires the following external libraries:
 * tkinter
 * turtle
 * matplotlib